akkadotnet/akka.net/docs/articles/clustering/cluster-sharding.md

 This mode uses [persistence](../persistence/event-sourcing.md) to store the active shards and active entities for each shard.
-By default, cluster sharding will use the journal and snapshot store plugin defined in `akka.persistence.journal.plugin` and `akka.persistence.snapshot-store.plugin` respectively; to change this behaviour, you can use these configuration:
+By default, cluster sharding will use the journal and snapshot store plugin defined in `akka.persistence.journal.plugin` and `akka.persistence.snapshot-store.plugin` respectively; to change this behavior, you can use these configuration:

 ```
 akka.cluster.sharding.journal-plugin-id = <plugin>